-Students and parents of dependent students have access to students permanent file upon request.
-The student or parent is required to remain in the office with supervision during this process.
+Students or parents/guardians of dependent minor students have access to student's permanent file upon request.
+The student or parent /guardian is required to remain in the office with supervision during this process.
 Student permanent records are maintained for as long as the school exists.